rupertbates/GuardianOpenPlatform/ReadMe.txt

-A .Net client library for the Guardian Conent Api
+A .Net client library for the Guardian Content Api